Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 # SwissBau Scaper
-A simple scraper to get all Exhibitors of the SwissBau-Trade Fare
+A simple scraper to grab all Exhibitors of some Swiss Fares

 ## Setup